ryanmillergm/whether_sweater/README.md

 ## README

-This app allows users to create an account & login, as well as fetch the forecast for a location and future forecast for a destination upon arrival using google maps and dark sky api.
+This app allows users to create an account & login, as well as fetch the forecast for a location and future forecast for a destination upon arrival using google geocoding and dark sky api.
+This app utilizes the yelp and google maps api's to find restaurants that are open upon arrival.
+The Flickr api is used to retrieve a background image of a city.

 The app is deployed at https://whether-a-sweater.herokuapp.com/.